 GOLD Criteria JORC Code explanation Commentary Log-log Plot graphs for Preparation Duplicates for Jugan, are presented in The Pre-feasibility Study 2013, Section 11, Sampling - Assaying.
 Comparison of the preparation duplicate plots shows that correlation for Jugan are close to one.
 Laboratory Duplicates QC procedure also monitored duplicate assays conducted by SGS on NBG's samples also shown in a Log-log Plot, SGS Duplicates Section 11, Sampling - Assaying showed a correlation coefficient of 0.98.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
 At Jugan, mineralization is finely disseminated throughout the host rock.
 Samples sizes are considered appropriate for this style of mineralization.
-At Bekajang mineralisation is associated with alteration textures and disseminated within polymetallic sulphides within veins, stylolites, stockworks and fractures. data and laboratory procedures used and whether the technique is considered partial or total.
+At Bekajang mineralisation is associated with alteration textures and disseminated within polymetallic sulphides within veins, stylolites, stockworks and fractures. data and The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 BESRA.
 Half core samples have been analysed by SGS an accredited lab situated in Kuala Lumpur.
 All samples are crushed to 90% passing 2mm then a 250g split pulverized to 85% passing -75 microns (PRP87).
 Samples are analysed for gold by 50g charge fire assay (FAA505) and subject to 4 acid (total) digest followed by ICP-OES (ICP40Q) analysis for 24 trace elements.
 Gencor and RGC used their own protocols of duplicates, standards, blanks and umpires that were to industry standards of the 1980's.
 TMCSA stated that Menzies had rigorous QC protocols and all historic QC values available were evaluated.
 RGC and Gencor used the BYG mine lab pin part, but also commercial labs and their implemented their own QC systems.
 Menzies used Assaycorp initially in Australia and then in Kuching, Sarawak as well as McPhar (Manila), Analabs and Inchape for umpire assaying and QC.
 Au Fire Assay was conducted using a 50g charge with an AAS finish; SGS-FAA505 detection limit of 0.01 ppm.
 Fire assay is a complete gold analysis and is considered appropriate for the style of mineralization.
 Other elements (23) were analysed by SGS - ICP12S, IMS12S, AAS12S & CSA06V; where values exceed detection limit these were analysed using AAS42S.
-This suite did not initially include sulphur which was added late in the programme to provide geo-metallurgical information.
+This suite did not initially include sulphur which was added late in the program to provide geo-metallurgical information.